 Chicago's underserved communities are often afflicted by two main food issues.

 Adequate grocery stores and farmers markets are sparse in neighborhoods such as Austin, Englewood, and North Lawndale.
-Residents also aren't necessarily able to easily afford healthy and nutritious foods if a grocery store is nearby.
-Additionally, locals face another health challenge when their food options are limited to unhealthy fast food or low-quality convenience store items.
-Grocery stores are only part of the battle.
+Residents face challenges with affording healthy and nutritious foods, even if a grocery store is nearby.
+Additionally, locals are faced with limited options of unhealthy fast food or low-quality convenience store items.
+The availability of grocery stores is only part of the food insecurity battle.

-If fresh and healthy foods are available, residents won't purchase them if they're too expensive, unfamiliar or don't have the proper tools to cook.
+If fresh and healthy foods are available, residents may not purchase them if they're too expensive, unfamiliar, or don't have the proper tools to cook it.
 By definition, these communities are still food insecure.

-Transforming Chicago's food landscape begins with food, diet and health education.
-Once neighborhoods have are more food literate citizens, people can demand healthier foods and take control of what they're eating.
+Transforming Chicago's food landscape begins with food, diet, and health education.
+Once neighborhoods have more food literate citizens, people can demand healthier foods and take control of what they're eating.